What Is a Registered Agent?

 However, it is not enough to have a registered agent at the time of formation.
 You must maintain a registered agent in your home state and every state where you have registered to do business.
 Many states require that the current registered agent be listed on the entity’s annual report.
 All states expect the entity to file a change of registered agent form whenever the agent changes.

-First, your company is at risk because you will not receive critical information that you need.
+- You will not receive critical information that you need.
 For example, if your company is sued and there is no registered agent to receive the summons, the plaintiff can proceed with the lawsuit—without you.
 A default judgment can be entered against your company (even if the lawsuit was frivolous and you could easily have won the case).
 By the time the judgment is enforced against your assets, it may be too late to undo the damage.

-Third, your entity (and you personally) may be hit with fines and penalties for non-compliance.
+- Your business (and you personally) may be hit with fines and penalties for non-compliance.
 This can be a Catch-22 because without a registered agent, you may be unaware of the situation which can cause the amounts and sanctions to continue to increase.

-Finally, the state can step in an administratively dissolve your entity.
+- The state can step in an administratively dissolve your entity.
 This means that you forfeit the limited liability protection that your entity provided and leave you exposed to business creditors.
 It most cases, administrative dissolution can be remedied—but not in every case and not after too much time has elapsed.

 Why Should You Choose A Professional Registered Agent?